ucan-wg/ucan-http-bearer-token/README.md

 ## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 # 1. Introduction

 ## 1.1 Motivation

+## Collection Format

+A UCAN collection transmitted as HTTP headers MUST be formatted as follows:

+Header key: UCAN [yes, we're using duplicates]
+Header value: {CID}: {base64url encoded UCAN}

 # XX.
 Acknowledgments

 # XX.
 FAQ

+## XX.1 Should the headers have an `X-` prefix?

+The `X-` prefix was deprecated in [RFC 6648](https://datatracker.ietf.org/doc/html/rfc6648)